golota60/trayasen/README.md

 To run the app in developer environment, clone the repo, run `yarn` in the root(to install JS dependencies), and then run `yarn tauri dev`.
 The app might take a while to build for the first time.

+## Releasing

+The release is automatically triggered upon push to the `release` branch.
+In order to release, simply create commit that bumps up version in `tauri.conf.json` in master, then a `release` branch that mirrors `master` branch.

 ## Roadmap, known issues and feature requests

 Roadmap(w/o order):